hall9zeha/JavaScriptProjects-2/README.md

 * [Firebase](https://firebase.google.com/) (in 05-journal-app)
 * [Render](https://render.com/) (For  backend and frontend deployment)

+## Content
+* FirstApp
+* GifExpertApp -> Application that consumes the [Giphy](https://developers.giphy.com/) api
+* HookApp -> Application that implements the most used hooks in React
+* HeroesApp -> Application shows a list of fictional characters (Marvel, DC heroes)
+* JournalApp -> Application that implements a CRUD with Firebase and Redux
+* CalendarApp -> Frontend application implementing Redux and MERN stack
+* CalendarBackend -> Backend application with Node js, MERN stack

 ## Available Scripts

 In the project directory, you can run: